rust-in-blockchain/rust-in-blockchain/content/newsletters/rib-newsletter-44.md

 - [Ordinals](https://github.com/casey/ord).
   A project that "imbues satoshis with numismatic value, allowing them to collected and traded as curios."
 - [AES Encryption circuit](https://github.com/lambdaclass/AES_zero_knowledge_proof_circuit).
-  ZK-Snark circuit to prove that a given ciphertext is the correct AES-128 encryption using a certain secret key.
+  ZK-SNARK circuit to prove that a given ciphertext is the correct AES-128 encryption using a certain secret key.
 - [TFHE-rs](https://github.com/zama-ai/tfhe-rs).
   A pure Rust implementation of TFHE for boolean and small integer arithmetics over encrypted data.
 - [aa-bundler](https://github.com/Vid201/aa-bundler).